ampproject/amp.dev/content/docs/guides/responsive_amp.md

 ---
-$title: Create Responsive AMP Pages
+$title: Styling & Layout
 $order: 0
 ---

-It is super easy to make responsive elements in AMP.
-Just put `layout=responsive` on them.

 [TOC]

+It is super easy to make elements responsive in AMP.
+Just put `layout="responsive"` on them.

 ## Create responsive images